The Fortina Course

 IDCEC 0.1 CEU HSW, Canada Potential 1 Learning Credit, AIA 1 LU | HSW

-RegisterWhether in wooden form perched above centuries-old Moroccan marketplaces or as extruded aluminum with a non-PVC film delicately delineating spaces, volume, and depth in Japanese architecture, battens and slats provide architects and designers with myriad design solutions and contribute to sustainability goals.
-This course will review the use of battens and slats in both historic and modern times while analyzing case studies and exploring design options, applications.
+RegisterWhether in wooden form perched above centuries-old Moroccan marketplaces or as extruded aluminum with a non-PVC film delicately delineating spaces, volume, and depth in Japanese architecture, battens, and slats provide architects and designers with myriad design solutions and contribute to sustainability goals.
+This course will review the use of battens and slats in historic and modern times while analyzing case studies and exploring design options, applications, and installation methods.

 Learning Objectives

-- Review how battens have been used in architectural design, both historically and in modern architecture.
+1. Review how battens have been used in architectural design, both historically and in modern architecture.2.
+Explore design options and applications for architectural battens and slats.

-- Discover how architectural battens can be used in sustainable design.
+3. Discover how architectural battens and slats can be used in sustainable design.

 The Sorbetti 2.0 Course